 Because the required size of the canvas is 24 inches by 9 inches, you can use one 24" by 36 " poster board or paper and cut it into four 24 x 9 inch pieces.

-Parents can be valuable to this project.
+Parents and guardians can be valuable to this project.
 Parental interest sends a strong signal to students that the project is important and that the topic of climate change is one worth studying.
-Suggestions for how parents can best support their student include:
+Suggestions for how parents can best support their child(ren) include:

 - Talk with your child(ren) about climate change.
 Ask them questions and identify specific ideas that need clarification.